 Agreed Accounting Principles means GAAP; provided, however, that, with respect to any matter as to which there is more than one generally accepted accounting principle, Agreed Accounting Principles means the generally accepted accounting principles consistently applied in the preparation of the Latest Audited Company Balance Sheet; provided, further, that, for purposes of the Agreed Accounting Principles, no known adjustments for items or matters, regardless of the amount thereof, shall be deemed to be immaterial.

-U.S. GAAP means United States generally accepted accounting principles.
+GAAP means United States generally accepted accounting principles.

 UK generally accepted accounting principles and practices means the principles and practices prevailing from time to time in the United Kingdom which are generally regarded as permissible or legitimate by the accountancy profession irrespective of the degree of use.

-IFRS means International Financial Reporting Standards.
+IFRS means International Financial Reporting Standards as issued by the International Accounting Standards Board.

 PRC GAAP means the generally accepted accounting principles in the PRC.